digitalocean/terraform-provider-digitalocean/website/docs/r/kubernetes_node_pool.html.markdown

 # digitalocean\_kubernetes\_node\_pool

+~> **NOTE:** DigitalOcean Kubernetes is currently in [Limited Availability](https://www.digitalocean.com/docs/platform/product-lifecycle/).
+In order to access its API, you must first by enable Kubernetes on your account by opting-in via the [cloud control panel](https://cloud.digitalocean.com/kubernetes/clusters).
+While in Limited Availability, the `digitalocean_kubernetes_node_pool` resource is considered beta.
+Please share any feedback you may have by [opening an issue on GitHub](https://github.com/terraform-providers/terraform-provider-digitalocean/issues).

 Provides a DigitalOcean Kubernetes node pool resource.
 While the default node pool must be defined in the `digitalocean_kubernetes_cluster` resource, this resource can be used to add additional ones to a cluster.

 ## Example Usage